raiden-network/spec/messaging.rst

 This is the specification of the messages used in the Raiden protocol.

-There are data structures which reappear in different messages:

-- The :ref:`off-chain balance proof <balance-proof-off-chain>`
-- and the :ref:`hash time lock <hash-time-lock>`.

 A :term:`mediated transfer` begins with a :ref:`LockedTransfer message <locked-transfer-message>`.

 We will explain the assembly of a ``LockedTransfer`` message step-by-step below.